metio/terraform-provider-k8s/docs/data-sources/temporal_io_temporal_cluster_v1beta1_manifest.md

 Optional:

-- `certificates_duration` (Attributes) CertificatesDuration allows configuration of maximum certificates lifetime.Useless if mTLS provider is not cert-manager. (see [below for nested schema](#nestedatt--spec--m_tls--certificates_duration))
+- `certificates_duration` (Attributes) CertificatesDuration allows configuration of maximum certificates lifetime.
+Useless if mTLS provider is not cert-manager. (see [below for nested schema](#nestedatt--spec--m_tls--certificates_duration))
-- `frontend` (Attributes) Frontend allows configuration of the frontend's public endpoint traffic encryption.Useless if mTLS provider is not cert-manager. (see [below for nested schema](#nestedatt--spec--m_tls--frontend))
+- `frontend` (Attributes) Frontend allows configuration of the frontend's public endpoint traffic encryption.
+Useless if mTLS provider is not cert-manager. (see [below for nested schema](#nestedatt--spec--m_tls--frontend))
-- `internode` (Attributes) Internode allows configuration of the internode traffic encryption.Useless if mTLS provider is not cert-manager. (see [below for nested schema](#nestedatt--spec--m_tls--internode))
+- `internode` (Attributes) Internode allows configuration of the internode traffic encryption.
+Useless if mTLS provider is not cert-manager. (see [below for nested schema](#nestedatt--spec--m_tls--internode))
 - `provider` (String) Provider defines the tool used to manage mTLS certificates.
-- `refresh_interval` (String) RefreshInterval defines interval between refreshes of certificates in the cluster components.Defaults to 1 hour.Useless if mTLS provider is not cert-manager.
+- `refresh_interval` (String) RefreshInterval defines interval between refreshes of certificates in the cluster components.
+Defaults to 1 hour.
+Useless if mTLS provider is not cert-manager.
-- `renew_before` (String) RenewBefore is defines how long before the currently issued certificate's expirycert-manager should renew the certificate.
-The default is 2/3 of theissued certificate's duration.
-Minimum accepted value is 5 minutes.Useless if mTLS provider is not cert-manager.
+- `renew_before` (String) RenewBefore is defines how long before the currently issued certificate's expiry cert-manager should renew the certificate.
+The default is 2/3 of the issued certificate's duration.
+Minimum accepted value is 5 minutes.
+Useless if mTLS provider is not cert-manager.

 <a id="nestedatt--spec--m_tls--certificates_duration"></a>
 ### Nested Schema for `spec.m_tls.certificates_duration`

 Optional:

-- `client_certificates` (String) ClientCertificates is the 'duration' (i.e. lifetime) of the client certificates.It defaults to 1 year.
+- `client_certificates` (String) ClientCertificates is the 'duration' (i.e. lifetime) of the client certificates.
+It defaults to 1 year.
-- `frontend_certificate` (String) FrontendCertificate is the 'duration' (i.e. lifetime) of the frontend certificate.It defaults to 1 year.
+- `frontend_certificate` (String) FrontendCertificate is the 'duration' (i.e. lifetime) of the frontend certificate.
+It defaults to 1 year.
-- `intermediate_c_as_certificates` (String) IntermediateCACertificates is the 'duration' (i.e. lifetime) of the intermediate CAs Certificates.It defaults to 5 years.
+- `intermediate_c_as_certificates` (String) IntermediateCACertificates is the 'duration' (i.e. lifetime) of the intermediate CAs Certificates.
+It defaults to 5 years.
-- `internode_certificate` (String) InternodeCertificate is the 'duration' (i.e. lifetime) of the internode certificate.It defaults to 1 year.
+- `internode_certificate` (String) InternodeCertificate is the 'duration' (i.e. lifetime) of the internode certificate.
+It defaults to 1 year.
-- `root_ca_certificate` (String) RootCACertificate is the 'duration' (i.e. lifetime) of the Root CA Certificate.It defaults to 10 years.
+- `root_ca_certificate` (String) RootCACertificate is the 'duration' (i.e. lifetime) of the Root CA Certificate.
+It defaults to 10 years.

 <a id="nestedatt--spec--m_tls--frontend"></a>